-Passengers, cargo and the modes carrying them are separated at terminals and are interacting through specific procedures and equipment.
-Due to technical and operational characteristic the modal and non-modal components of a terminal have a different footprint:
+Passengers, cargo, and the modes carrying them are separated at terminals and interact through specific procedures and equipment.
+Due to technical and operational characteristics, the modal and non-modal components of a terminal have a different footprints:

 - Ports.
 While docks and basins account for a good share of a port’s footprint, it is the storage function that consumes the most space.
-This is particularly the case for container terminals that have an extensive land footprint for stacking purposes.
+This is particularly the case for container terminals with extensive land footprints for stacking purposes.
 The interface is commonly performed by crane equipment.

 - Airports.
-For airports, is it the airfield that has the most significant footprint as extensive areas are required for runways, taxiing and parking.
-Terminals have comparatively a smaller footprint and in many cases car parking areas can account for a large share of it.
+For airports, is it the airfield that has the most significant footprint as extensive areas are required for runways and taxiing.
+Terminals and plane parking areas have comparatively a smaller footprint; in many cases, car parking areas can account for a large share of it.
 The interface is done through skybridges or boarding stairs for passengers or trolleys and ramps for cargo.

 - Passenger rail terminals.
-The passenger rail station can be substantial with platforms easily accounting for more than half the footprint.
+The passenger rail station can be substantial, with platforms accounting for more than half the footprint.
 For smaller stations, this share can be even higher.

 - Freight rail terminals.
-Similar to ports, it is the storage function that has the largest footprint, particularly for intermodal terminals.
+Similar to ports, the storage function has the most significant footprint, particularly for intermodal terminals.
 The interface is commonly performed by crane equipment or side loaders.